arwebSE/miel/README.md

 You can then set it to AutoStart upon device boot, using the settings menu.

+# testing

+* Tested and working on Windows 10.
+* Tested and working on Windows 11.

 # credits

 * Design based on [Win10Widgets'](https://github.com/tjmarkham/win10widgets) weather skin for [Rainmeter](https://www.rainmeter.net/).